Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplaySubtypeFeatureLayer/README.md

 1. Create a `SubtypeFeatureLayer` from a `ServiceFeatureTable` that defines a subtype, and add it to the `Map`.
 2. Get a `SubtypeSublayer` from the subtype feature using its name.
 3. Enable the sublayer's labels and define them with `LabelDefinitions`.
-4. Set the visibility status using this sublayer's `setVisible` property.
+4. Set the visibility status by setting this sublayer's `visible` property.
 5. Change the sublayer's symbology with `SubtypeSublayer.renderer`.
 6. Update the sublayer's minimum scale value with `SubtypeSublayer.minScale`.